Organisations can prevent or reduce exposure to hazardous substances by:

 Asbestos, radioactive materials and lead are not covered under COSHH as they have their own regulations.

-COSHH Awareness Training
+Principles of COSHH Training

 Our COSHH awareness training courses are suitable for all employees if they deal with hazardous substances.
 If your organisation's day to day activities are not primarily associated with hazardous substances then it may be more cost efficient for just your managers and supervisors to be trained in COSHH awareness.
 They can then provide tailored training to their team.